gitclone-url/Boot-img-flasher/README.md

 ### License

-Boot Image Flasher is distributed under the terms of the [GNU General Public License v2.0](LICENSE).
+Boot Image Flasher is distributed under the terms of the [MIT License](LICENSE).

 ### Contributing